 NASCUS is accepting nominations for this year’s Pierre Jay Award winner.
-This year’s award will be presented at a virtual event on November 16, 2020.
+This year’s award will be presented at a virtual event in early 2021.

 Eligibility, criteria, and nomination process:

-Any person, program, or organization who or that has made a significant contribution to the state credit union system is eligible to be nominated.
+Any person, program, or organization who or that has made a significant contribution to the state credit union system.

 - Proven demonstration of service, leadership and commitment to the state system and/or NASCUS; and